zateyev/Transporter/README.md

 # Transporter
-The system for the service of delivery.
-The user fills out a form, indicating the loading and unloading points, cargo weight and time of sending.
-The Administrator consider the submitted order, offers the most suitable transport from available, and then the system invoices bills to the client.
+The system for delivery services.
+The customer fills out a form indicating cargo weight, the points of loading and unloading.
+The web application provides a list of suitable cargo transports with the transportation cost.
+The customer can choose the desired transport and reserve it.
+Administrator monitors the list of orders and trucks and manages their status.